Fact sheet about the Royal Commission

 - recognising the importance of people with disability sharing their stories

 - acknowledging the multiple and diverse needs of people with disability including Aboriginal and Torres Strait Islander and culturally and linguistically diverse people with disability

 - focusing on themes from individual experiences to identify systemic and recurring issues.

 Who are the Royal Commissioners?

-The Hon Ronald Sackville AO QC is the Chair of the Royal Commission supported by five other Commissioners:
+The Hon Ronald Sackville AO QC is the Chair of the Royal Commission supported by six other Commissioners:

 How much will the Royal Commission cost?

 The Government committed $527.9 million over five years for the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability in the 2019-20 Federal Budget.
 This includes funding to provide support for people to participate in the Royal Commission.

 This funding includes the cost to establish and wrap-up the Royal Commission after the inquiry has finished and anticipates the Royal Commission will run for three years.